dgfitch/glsl-experiments/shows/20170602/README.md

 thought, although I need to include imap equivalents and get function key fast shortcuts.

-Prepped revelation.frag but didn't end up using that; mostly add-libbed stuff based on plain/between and threw in a little bit of the more psychedelic plasmaforks from prior work.
+Prepped revelation.frag but didn't end up using that; mostly ad-lib stuff based on plain/between and threw in a little bit of the more psychedelic plasmaforks mutated from prior work.